rv2212/weather-ci/README.md

 # weather-ci

 Weather Scraper script extracts the current hour temp data from bbc weather.
-Jenkins (EC2)  build is triggered withe very git push.
+Jenkins (EC2)  build is triggered with every git push.

 The data is uploaded to S3 bucket.